Author: Justin Schmid

 If you want to start a heated debate with professional drivers, just mention driver-facing dash cams.
-Conversations about these devices carom from legal issues to philosophical concerns to conspiracies and right back again.
+Conversations about these devices carom from dash cam laws to philosophical concerns to conspiracies and right back again.

 While drivers have made peace with forward-facing cameras, many remain opposed to having one aimed at them.
 And since driver-facing dash cams are becoming more common, this is a great time to take a look at the legal issues surrounding them.

 Do Driver-Facing Dash Cams Invade Your Privacy?